top of page

 No, you do not need to take Dual Enrollment courses to be eligible to do co-op.
 Dual Enrollment courses may be an option if a student has the intention to continue on to a college following graduation at York Tech.
 (More information is available in the online Educational Planning Guide.)

 If you have completed and passed all required core courses, you do not need to enter a course or credit value in those subject areas, unless you are choosing to take a course as an elective course.
-You can write that you have completed that subject area on your form in the credit value spot for core courses only (math, science, English, social studies).
 You will then fill your schedule with electives.

 All students will have a full schedule of eight (8) credits during the initial scheduling process.
 Changes for co-op or senior release will happen later.
 Please keep the following in mind.

 Yes.
-It is very important that you rank a minimum of eight (8) elective options and prioritize them.
-Not every course is offered every block of every day, and counselors need elective options to complete your schedule.
+It is very important that you rank a minimum of ten (10) elective options and prioritize them.
+Not every course is offered every block of each day, and counselors need elective options to complete your schedule.

 Health and the first PE class you complete are required and do not count as an elective credit.
 Any extra PE course you take can be counted as a one-half (0.5) credit elective.